 Certain commission amounts are subject to forfeiture when the policy is subsequently cancelled and either the carrier takes back all or a portion of the commission they have paid to us or we will no longer receive monthly commission payments for the remainder of the policy year.
 We record an estimate for these forfeitures based on our historical cancellation experience using data provided on commission statements.
 Policy cancellations and the commission amounts, if any, to be taken back by the carrier are typically reported to us by health insurance carriers several months after the policy's cancellation date.
 Our estimate for forfeitures payable to a carrier, which is included in Other Current Liabilities in the consolidated balance sheets, includes an estimate of both the reporting time lag and the forfeiture amount, based on our historical experience by policy type.
 Similarly, our estimate for commission amounts not expected to be collected due to policy cancellations, which is recorded as a reduction of Accounts Receivable in the consolidated balance sheets, includes an estimate of the annual policy cancellation rate, based on our historical experience by policy type.
 Changes in our historical trends would result in changes to our estimated forfeitures in future periods.
-There were no changes in our average forfeiture rates or reporting time lag during the years ended December 31, 2010, 2011 and 2012 which had a material impact on our estimate for forfeitures.
-We do not expect our estimated forfeiture rates to materially change in 2013 compared to 2012.
+There were no changes in our average forfeiture rates or reporting time lag during the years ended December 31, 2011, 2012 and 2013 which had a material impact on our estimate for forfeitures.